Updated: Aug 8

 You should only insert or remove your magazine into your firearm at the firing line.

 When putting a firearm down on a range, you should place the barrel towards the firing zone.
 Having the firearm's barrel continually pointing down range will ensure no harm to any range members or staff.
+Check out our whole article about basic gun range rules.

 Always use proper Eye and Ear Protection when firing a gun